-According to ‘Mind’ the charity for better mental health, when asked how stress in the workplace affects individual employees 21% of the investigation participants admitted that they had taken time off sick to avoid work due to the stress of the workplace.
-In the same investigation, 42% of participants disclosed that they had seriously considered giving up their job due to stress in the workplace.
+According to ‘Mind’ the charity for better mental health, when asked how depression from work stress and anxiety caused by work affects individual employees 21% of the investigation participants admitted that they had taken time off sick to avoid work due to the stress of the workplace.
+In the same investigation, 42% of participants disclosed that they had seriously considered giving up their job due to depression from work stress and anxiety caused by work.
 56% of employers expressed interest in doing more to develop and improve staff health and wellbeing, however they felt that due to lack of training they are unable to do so.
 Some pressure can encourage and motivate people to achieve.
 However when pressure becomes excessive or overwhelming it can ultimately lead to work-related stress.

 According to CIPD, mental ill-health costs the UK economy around £70 billion each year.
 “Organisations that do not promote the mental well-being of their employees risk long-term problems, including reduced competitiveness, lower productivity and fewer prospects for sustainable growth.
 Conversely, the rewards for businesses that engage with this issue are huge.”
 (CIPD)